banban-22/banban-22/README.md

 - 👋 Hi, I’m Ayaka Bando
-- 👀 I’m interested in Frontend Developer with using up-to-date skills
+- 👀 I’m a Japanese Frontend Developer with using up-to-date skills.
+I love learning a new skills and I enjoy it every single day!
-- 🌱 I’m currently learning HTML, CSS, JS, Java
+- 🌱 I’m currently learning HTML, CSS, JS, Java, React JS.
-- 📫 How to reach me ...
-Please kindly give me some advices to improve my site!

 <!---
 banban-22/banban-22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.